Kmakj/Technology-Notes/README.md

     * [Adding Lifecyle methods to a Class](#adding-lifecycle-methods-to-a-class)
       <!-- /TOC -->

-# Technology Readme

-This is a basic readme which will be a brief on all technology used in the project.

 # React

 React is a component based method for rending UI using JavaScript expressions.